Kashmir territories profile

 - From the section Asia

 The Himalayan region of Kashmir has been a flashpoint between India and Pakistan for over six decades.

-Since India's partition and the creation of Pakistan in 1947, the nuclear-armed neighbours have fought three wars over the Muslim-majority territory, which both claim in full but control in part.
+Since India's partition and the creation of Pakistan in 1947, the nuclear-armed neighbours have fought two wars over the Muslim-majority territory, which both claim in full but control in part.

 Today it remains one of the most militarised zones in the world.
 China administers parts of the territory.